BhaktiPradana/bhaktipradana/README.md

    - Chief of Student Council

 ## Work Experience:
+#### 1. [Continental Automotive Hungary Kft.](https://www.continental.com/hu-hu/) | Specialist PLC Programm | Budapest `April'2023 - Present`
+     - Meeting and knowing the client's requirements for electrical and mechanical needs.
+     - Designing and drafting 2D and 3D blueprint drawings.
+     - Reading and interpreting the logical flow diagram.
+     - Explaining to the clients how electrical components operate.
+     - Using automation software to write PLC programs.
+     - Preparing documents to instruct the users how to use the device and other safety instructions.
+     - Testing the program using automation equipment for its reliability.
+     - Troubleshooting any faults in the system.
+     - Supervising the installation of PLC programs.
+     - Providing guidance and support to the Technicians.
+     - Offering training to the Technicians and other team members.
+     - Maintaining the PLC programs.
+     - Working in coordination with Engineering and Production team.
-#### 1. [PT.
+#### 2. [PT.
 Panasonic Industrial Devices](https://panasonic.jp/) | Maintenance Supervisor | Batam `April'2022 - 2023`
      - Leading, driving and developing skills Maintenance team.
      - Prepare weekly maintenance schedules and allocate work.
      - Handles discipline and termination of employees as needed and in accordance with company policy
      - Responsible and conduct continuous improvements, quality awareness, productivity, line balancing, efficiency, innovation/development, cost saving, stabilization machine performance.
      - Design maintenance strategies, procedures, and methods
      - Control maintenance tools, stores, and equipment
      - Perform to check and verify evidence machine data checksheet, measure machine capabilities (CPK), ensure the machine operates according to specifications, correlation data of machine Auto Electrical Inspection, take data, and prepare product sample.
      - Ensuring that machinery, systems, infrastructure, and equipment run optimally with minimal downtime
-#### 2. [PT.
+#### 3. [PT.
 Dynacast International](https://www.dynacast.com/en) | Process Improvement Engineer | Batam `April'2021-2022`
      - Conducting research to develop new and improved processes for manufacturing
      - Meeting with production managers to assess existing processes.
      - Take leadership of projects in development, managing all team members assigned to projects to keep them moving forward on schedule.
      - Leads and deploys best practices in the manufacturing process by supporting continuous improvement in various manufacturing processes by reducing the tooling costs and improving the flow of material and setting up cycle times.
      - Understanding process flow, line balance, automation, and troubleshooting
      - Evaluating processes and equipment to ensure compliance with environmental and safety regulation
      - Provide processes documentation and operating instructions/work instructions

 ##### Project :
       - Make a weighing machine automatically to separate parts according to their weight.